ragtam/angular-playground/src/app/menu/readme.md

 app.component.html

-If you run our app and checked how it works, you definitely have spotted some problems.
+If you run our app and checked how it works, you definitely have spotted some problems (not full list yet).

 1. the first menu container should be displayed below 'Click Me' button,
 2. its impossible to close menu on clicking menu item button,